window-at tells you which window contains a

 minibuffer in use if it lies in some other frame.

-and get-largest-window
+get-lru-window and get-largest-window now

 take an optional argument all-frames.
-If it is non-nil
+If it is non-nil,

 the functions consider all windows on all frames.
 Otherwise, they